ThajeevanSE/ThajeevanSE/README.md

 # 💫 About Me:
 💻 Software Developer specialized in building modern web applications.<br>
-🚀 Interested in cloud computing and container orchestration<br>
+🚀 Interested in cloud computing and container orchestration.<br>
 🌱 Passionate about learning new technologies and solving real-world problems<br>
 🔒 Passionate about creating secure, scalable applications for businesses of all sizes